 Common Types of Savings Accounts

 When you’re choosing between the different types of savings accounts, it’s helpful to understand how they work.
-One thing these savings accounts tend to have in common is that online banking options are offered by many of them and are widely used by their members.
+While there are many differences between the accounts listed below, one thing they generally have in common is access to online banking.
 According to SoFi’s April 2024 Banking Survey of 500 U.S. adults, 48% of survey respondents use online banking daily, and 26% use it several times a week.

 Traditional Savings Account

 If your bank is insured by the Federal Deposit Insurance Corporation (FDIC), then your deposits are insured for up to $250,000 per depositor, per account category, per insured institution.
-Worth noting?
-Some banks participate in programs that extend the FDIC insurance to cover millions.1 The National Credit Union Administration (NCUA) provides similar insurance for credit unions.
+The National Credit Union Administration (NCUA) provides similar insurance for credit unions.

 Online Savings Account

 Brick–and–mortar financial institutions aren’t the only place where you can shop for a savings account.
-If you’re comfortable doing your banking online or from your mobile device, you might consider an online bank vs. traditional bank for your savings account.
+If you’re comfortable doing your banking online or from your mobile device, you might consider an online bank for your savings account.

 Because online-only financial institutions tend to have lower overhead costs than traditional banks, they often pass that savings on to customers in the form of higher interest rates and lower, or no, fees.

-While you can’t meet with a bank representative face-to-face, these accounts often come with well-designed and user-friendly websites and mobile apps, along with customer service representatives available by phone.
+While you can’t meet with a bank representative face-to-face, these accounts often come with well-designed and user-friendly websites and mobile apps, along with customer service representatives available via online chat and by phone.

-Like other basic savings accounts, online savings accounts typically have restrictions on the number of transactions you can make per month (typically six) without incurring a penalty fee.
-ATM withdrawals are unlimited, however.
+Like basic savings accounts, online savings accounts may have restrictions on the number of transactions you can make per month without incurring a penalty fee.

 If you choose an online savings account from an institution with FDIC insurance, then your funds will be protected, even if the online bank were to go out of business.